2023-24 Course Sequence

 The Jackson County School System conducts block scheduling at the high school level.
 A block schedule features students taking four courses in each semester, for a total of eight classes through an entire academic year.
 Students are required to take one course in each of the four subjects listed below, then select four elective courses to complete their schedules.
-The elective courses are available by viewing the Program of Study on the left side of the web page.
+The elective courses are available by viewing the Course Catalog on the left side of the web page.

 All Jackson County students will now take the high school physical science course for credit in 8th grade.
 This was previously an option for students, but we believe all of our students can be successful in earning high school credit, and doing so will allow students to move on to more rigorous science courses in their 11th and 12th-grade years.
 We will provide additional support for students with disabilities by providing special education co-teachers in our 8th-grade science courses.

 A credit earned in this course will transfer to the high school level.
 However, the grade for this course will not reflect in the student’s high school grade point average (GPA).
 As you can see in our revised course sequence, this change will allow all students to enroll in chemistry and take additional science (or science-based career, technical, and agricultural education [CTAE]) courses that align to their college or career goals.
 We will maintain the expectation that students earn a minimum of four science credits during their high school years; these may include CTAE fourth science options in pathways, like healthcare or agriculture.
 The result will be students will be better prepared and more competitive as they apply for postsecondary programs or enter the workforce.